madetech/learn/core-skills/tdd/README.md

 - Can improve the performance of a slow test suite.
   - Required - Test suite run time is reduced 80% while maintaining the same amount of coverage.
   - Required - Test suite should remain as useful.
-  - Required - Where any changes have been made to the behaviour of the test suite, the candidate should make a well reasoned explanation for why they made that change.
+  - Required - Well reasoned explanations for all changes to test suite behaviour

 - Can write tests around an untested piece of code.
   - Required - Write a suite of tests around a feature of an existing application which